jeffhsu3/genda/doc/source/snp_array.rst

         parameters:
             zipfile - File with data in it.
 Will try gunzip, but if this fails, it will read it as plain text.

-            fileformat - Either 'one column' or 'two column' depending on wheter each individual's alleles are shown in one or two columsn.
+            file_format - Either 'one column' or 'two column' depending on wheter each individual's alleles are shown in one or two columsn.
 Defaults to 'one column'.

             delim - What seperates the values in your data?
 Defaults to ',' but other common options are tabs ('\t') or spaces (' ').